avengers-p11/Documentation/Application CI Design/Golang CI Checks/Dependency Scanning/README.md

 ## Conclusion

 We will be using Gosec tool for dependency scanning for our golang project which is used in our Employee API in OT-Microservice.
 By using Gosec we can easily scan our dependencies of our project.
+When integrated into a GoLang project, gosec can provide significant value in terms of security by scanning your codebase, libraries, and dependencies for potential risks.

 ## Contact Information
 |    NAME           |   Email Address                       |